SenseStageTeam/sensestage_documentation/_minibee/unpacking-the-sensestage-kit.md

 # Expansion Boards

-Every starter kit comes with expansion boards for adding new sensors and custom circuits to your Minibees.
+Every starter kit comes with expansion boards for adding new sensors and custom circuits to your MiniBees.
 There are two types of expansion boards: the standard **XPree** experimentation board, and the simplified **XPee**.

 You should have one XPree and one XPee for each Minibee in your kit.